saferpay/sndbx/texts/recurring.md

 In order to define a transaction as initial, as the base transaction which will be used as reference for future recurrent transactions, you need to set a special flag, either with

-[PaymentPage Initialize](https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize "PaymentPage Initialize) or [Transaction Initialize](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize "Transaction Initialize"
+[PaymentPage Initialize] (https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize "PaymentPage Initialize) or [Transaction Initialize] (https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize "Transaction Initialize"

 By defining the Container